We don’t support this browser anymore.

 Our view

-Growth has all but ground to a halt for media giant WPP.
-The group’s media agencies boast many of the world’s biggest companies as its customers, with products and services spanning all parts of the advertising and communication spectrum.
-It offers services including analytics, paid advertising campaigns and PR.
+At its core, WPP’s media agencies deliver products and services spanning all parts of the advertising and communication spectrum.
+It boasts some of the world’s largest companies as its customers, and provides them with analytics, paid advertising campaigns and PR.
 As an idea of scale, WPP boasts a global workforce of 115,000.
+That’s a lot of mouths to feed and can amplify the downside to profits when revenue dries up.

 Before it can reach a home stretch, it's worth remembering that WPP's agency business is still being nibbled away at, and it's turning to acquisitions to keep growth coming.
-WPP needs to prove that recent momentum can be harnessed and continued.
 The group's doing what it can to combat these challenges, including consolidating and streamlining its offering.

 WPP key facts